Highlights of the 2022 Report

 The Social Security Trust Funds

 When working Americans pay their Social Security payroll taxes to the U.S. Treasury, those taxes are credited to the Social Security Trust Funds.
 These funds are used to pay Social Security benefits.
 When income to the Trust Funds in a year has exceeded the amount of benefits that the program is obligated to pay, then the Social Security Trust Funds hold these funds until they are needed to pay benefits.
 The surplus income is used to purchase special issue U.S. government bonds that are backed by the full faith and credit of the United States and which earn a rate of return similar to that earned by other long-term U.S. securities.
 These bonds comprise the assets of the Trust Funds.
 They earn interest and further increase the balance of the funds.
-These accumulated assets are commonly referred to as the Social Security “surplus” or “reserves.”
+These accumulated assets are commonly referred to as the Social Security “surplus” or “reserves”, and they remain available, when needed, to help pay benefits to current retirees.
+In fact, $56.3 billion in trust fund assets were redeemed in 2021 to help pay benefits.

-At the end of 2020, about 65 million people were receiving benefits: 49 million were retired workers and their dependents; 6 million were the survivors of deceased workers; and about 10 million were disabled workers and their dependents.
-About 176 million workers had earnings covered by Social Security and paid taxes in 2020.
+At the end of 2021, about 65 million people were receiving benefits: 50 million were retired workers and their dependents; 6 million were the survivors of deceased workers; and about 9 million were disabled workers and their dependents.
+About 179 million workers had earnings covered by Social Security and paid payroll taxes in 2021.

 The Importance of the Trust Funds